-Sharberian Huskies, unfortunately, can inherit quite a few health issues, so it’s very important to keep an eye out for the below problems and schedule regular checkups with your vet.
-These issues can’t be entirely avoided, but your vet can help advise how you can help prevent them in your pooch.
+Sharberian Huskies, unfortunately, can inherit quite a few health issues, so it’s very important to keep an eye out for the problems below and schedule regular checkups with your vet.
+These issues can’t be entirely avoided, but your vet can help advise how you can help prevent them in your pup.

 Male vs Female

 Male and female Sharberian Huskies will be about the same in temperament and behavior for the most part.
-You may find that males are less trusting of strangers, and they can also be a bit more aggressive toward other dogs and anyone who interrupts their meals.
-Females can be a bit less energetic, but energy levels especially during exercise are often about the same.
+You may find that males are less trusting of strangers and can be a bit more aggressive toward other dogs and anyone who interrupts their meals.
+Females can be slightly less energetic, but energy levels, especially during exercise, are often about the same.

 The Sharberian Husky inherits some wonderful traits from the Shar Pei and the Siberian Husky, and they can be remarkable dogs that add a lot of life and personality to your home.
 They are calm and independent, so while they will enjoy being around you and your family, they don’t desire the same amount of physical affection that many people expect from a dog.